 We now give a difference estimate: introducing $\Delta_t(x) := \varphi_t^1(x) - \eta_t^1(x)$, for $x,x' \in U$,

-which is uniformly bounded in $t \in (0,1/2)$ by a $O(|x-x'|)$ (by splitting the integral at $\sqrt{|x-x'|}$, one can use \eqref{eq:KernelComp} for the small values of $s$ and gradient estimates for both kernels for larger values of $s$).
+which is uniformly bounded in $t \in (0,1/2)$ by a quantity of size $O(|x-x'|)$.
+(By splitting the integral at $\sqrt{|x-x'|}$, one can use \eqref{eq:KernelComp} for the small values of $s$ and gradient estimates for both kernels for larger values of $s$.)

 \textbf{Second term.} We recall here that $\varphi_t^2(x)$ is defined for $x \in U$ by